 The Board of Sin Barreras has been interested in the issue of impact (or "outcome") evaluation for several years, hoping to investigate the long-term effects of it services on clients: to improve its services where needed and to document the value of its services.
 In April 2021, a pilot outcome monitoring activity took place in which five former clients were interviewed, all of whom had been helped to apply for citizenship in 2017.
-In July 2021, the interview questionnaire was revised slightly and used in a second outcome monitoring project in which an additional four clients were interviewed, all of whom had been helped to apply for DACA (Deferred Action for Childhood Arrivals).
-A grant was obtained from the City of Charlottesville to extend outcome impact assessment to a significant additional sample of these two categories of clients and to assess outcomes for other major client categories.
+In July 2021, second outcome monitoring interviewed four additional clients, all of whom had been helped to apply for DACA (Deferred Action for Childhood Arrivals).
+A grant was obtained from the City of Charlottesville to extend outcome impact assessment to a significant additional sample of these two categories of clients and other major client categories also.
 Fifty individual interviews took place in September and October 2021, and the write-up took place in November 2021.
 This document presents the results of that study.